Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 # Building new web blob for EveBrain

 - Web sorce files are in  ./web/
+- `yarn install` to install required libraries
-- Build using `node ./build-web.js`
+- `node ./build-web.js` to compress the web folder into a blob for flashing
 - this will take all things in ./web/index.html and blob them
 - blob is stored in src/lib/web.h

 # FAQ